ci-blox/Ignition-Go/README.md

 ### Features

-Ignite-Go will be a jumpstart for rapid development:
+Ignition Go will be a jumpstart for rapid development:
 * Multi-faceted (e.g. Frontend Website, Admin Panel, and API) website in a single application
 * Modular design using CodeIgniter HMVC extension
 * Custom config files (sites.php, locale.php) for easy configuration of website behavior